bprinty/Flask-Authorize/docs/usage.rst

         name = db.Column(db.String(255), nullable=False, unique=True)

-Once configured with this mixin, restrictions can be set up for users like so:
+Once configured with this mixin, restrictions can be set up for specific users like so:

 .. code-block:: python